hmelberg/motionchart/README.md

 # motionchart
 Easily create an interactive motion chart from a Pandas Dataframe in Python.
-Publish the chart on a standalone webpage, show it in IPython notebook or save it as a file
+Publish the chart to a standalone webpage, show it in Jupyter notebook or save it as a html file

 The basics<BR>
 **0. install required modules** if they are not already installed (pandas, webbrowser)